Suntzi/Complement/tao.md

   9) *Hoffnungslose:* Beendigung des Schuldgeldsystems ([Schwertmann 2018](#Schwertmann2018)).

+%%  1) Conduct an IMMEDIATE complete, independent, and thorough audit of the
+%%     US Federal Reserve.
+%%  2) Printed and issue all U. S. currency by the U.S Treasury.
+%%  3) All association with the United Nations be terminated
+%%  4) Audit the Department of Defense audited and prosecute all guilty parties.
+%%  5) Immediately cease operations of all military research;
+%%  6) Audit all military contractors and PROSECUTE the guilty.
+%%  7) All investors in any U.S. military development must be American.
+%%  8) Foreign investments in America economic institutions must examined
+%%     and made transparent so that transnational investors cannot use our
+%%     money, government, and citizenry to support their business of war.
+%%  9) Related to auditing the Fed is the auditing of international banking.
+%% 10) An international court, not directed by the warlord insiders, needs
+%%     to be set up and preside over transparent and globally televised so
+%%     the warlords that have profited from crimes against humanity.
+%% 11) Currency or commodity manipulators must be tried and jailed.
+%% 12) Wall Street trading must end and a new system that prevents “gambling”
+%%     on stocks created.
+%% 13) Instead of using all of taxpayer money to support the warlords’ false
+%%     flags and wars, we advocate that for a time, our tax money go towards
+%%     investigating and prosecuting all major players, whether they be
+%%     corporate or political, for  “insider” economic intelligence.
+%% 14) Transnational organizations like the Knights of Malta or the Highlands
+%%     Forum must be prosecuted for insider trading and economic espionage.
+%%     This would be done through an international court as mentioned in #10.
+%% 15) All charitable donations to transnational charities, like the Catholic
+%%     Church, must be audited and completely vetted for fraud and corruption.
+%% 16) American political warlords must be prosecuted for crimes against
+%%     humanity for illegal wars
+%% 17) All military action of the Department of Defense must be approved by
+%%     the Department of Peace.
+%% 18) Reaffirm the original Constitution, that would immediately end the
+%%     roll up of federal authority over the fifty states of the United State

 > *Es reicht nicht, Pferde anzubinden und Wagenräder im Boden einzugraben.
 > Es reicht nicht, die Flucht durch solche mechanischen Mittel unmöglich zu